Haven (XHV) Price Prediction & Price Forecasts 2025, 2026, 2030, 2040, 2050 | MEXC Exchange

 Haven Historical Price

-According to the latest data gathered on Haven live price page, the current price of Haven is 0USD.
-The circulating supply of Haven(XHV) is 69.77M XHV , giving it a market capitalization of $1.95K.
+According to the latest data gathered on Haven live price page, the current price of Haven is 0.00002407USD.
+The circulating supply of Haven(XHV) is 69.77M XHV , giving it a market capitalization of $1.68K.

 In the past 24 hours, Haven has shown a price movement of $--, reflecting a 0.00% change in value.7-Day Performance